-Our SEND/ Safeguarding LAB committee meets 3 times per year to report on the progress, attainment and provision for SEND pupils.
+Our SEND/ Safeguarding LAB committee meet at least 3 times per year to report on the progress, attainment and provision for SEND pupils.

 The progress of children with an EHCP will be formally reviewed at an Annual Review with all adults involved with the child's education.